Warts: Ugly Skin Growths

-Depending on the type of wart that is occurring will determine what area of the body it is located.
+Types of warts occur on specific areas of the body.
 A common wart most often occurs on the backs of toes, fingers or knees.
 A plantar wart is found to occur on the sole of the foot.
 A flat wart can occur on the face or legs and is often found in large numbers.
 A periungual wart is found under the base of the nail.
 A filiform wart will occur in a long shape on the face.

-If you are plagued with the issue of a skin growth that is better known as a wart, no matter the kind, Johns Creek Dermatology is here for you.
-Give our office a call to set up an appointment to determine the right treatment process for you.
+If you are plagued with warts, no matter what kind, Johns Creek Dermatology is here for you.
+Contact our office to set up an appointment to determine the right treatment process for you.
 We are conveniently located to serve Suwanee, Forsyth County, North Fulton County, or Milton.